barenbaruna/Build-a-Chatbot-to--Analyze-PDF-Files-using-LLM/README.md

 <!-- Conclusion -->
 <h2 align="center">Conclusion</h2>
-<p align="center">Congratulations on completing this project!
-By finishing this project, we have learned a lot about the usage of cutting-edge technologies in artificial intelligence and web development.</p>
+<p align="center">By finishing this project, we have learned a lot about the usage of cutting-edge technologies in artificial intelligence and web development.</p>